SA Summer Adventures Main Icon

 This course is designed to physically challenge students in a variety of environments and activities.
 Experience many of the natural hidden treasures on and around our island through a variety of vigorous physical activities and adventures.
 Students will explore scenic hiking trails and caves, slide down cascading waterfalls, learn to navigate with a compass, read and follow a map, and more.
 Students will also learn water safety skills through fun swimming, snorkeling, paddling, and diving activities.

-Session A & B schedule will be available in May
+Session A & B will have different activities.

 Junior Entrepreneurs: Mini Marketplace